 He also patronised the arts, commissioning the construction of gardens and mosques.

 In 1530, Babur died and was succeeded by his son, Humayun.
-Humayun's reign was marked by military setbacks and the loss of much of the Mughal Empire.
+Unlike his father, Humayun's rule was defined by military setbacks and the loss of much of the Mughal Empire.

 He was forced to flee India after being defeated by Sher Shah Suri in 1540.

-In 1555, Humayun died after falling down a flight of stairs.
-He was succeeded by his young son Akbar.
+In 1556, Humayun died after falling down a flight of stairs.
+He was succeeded by his young son Akbar, who was around 16 years old at the time.

 Although each Mughal ruler was usually the son of his predecessor, the line of succession was not always smooth.